cloudfoundry/cf-for-k8s/docs/deploy.md

   1. Create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`).

 ## <a name='knownissues'></a> Known Issues
-This project is in it's early stages of development and hence there are features missing.
+This project is in its early stages of development and hence there are features missing.
 For a list of the known issues, take a look at the [GitHub issues tagged 'known-issue'](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aissue+is%3Aopen+label%3Aknown-issue).

 ### Requirements to use an external database